Anaconda (1997 film): Remake

-On March 1, 2024, a Chinese-produced remake was released.
+On March 1, 2024, an indirect Chinese-produced remake of the first and second films was released.
+It was written by Foxfoxbee, and produced and directed by Xiang Quiliang and Xiang Hesheng.

 Reboot

 In January 2020, Sony Pictures announced a reboot is in development and screenwriter Evan Daugherty was hired to write the reboot film.
 In 2023, Tom Gormican was announced to direct the film.
 In August 2024, Variety reported that Jack Black and Paul Rudd were in early talks to star in the film, which was said to focus on a group of friends who seek to remake the original 1997 film.
 Gormican would also co-write with Kevin Etten.
 Brad Fuller and Andrew Form would produce through their Fully Formed Entertainment company.
 Daniela Melchior joined the cast a month later.
+It was released in December 2025 to mixed reviews.